KOROWAI LIFE AND SOCIETY: RELIGION, FOOD AND TREEHOUSES

 Korowai Food

-Korowai settled in jungle clearings grow taro, tobacco, sweet potato and bananas.
+The Korowai have traditionally been hunter-gatherers, with their diet consisting of sago, supplemented with other forest foods like young shoots, fruits, insects, and game.
+Korowai grow taro in jungle clearings along with tobacco, sweet potatos and bananas.
 Grubs, or scarab beetle larvae, found in sago palm logs are considered a delicacy.
 The sago palm pith, which is beaten into a pulp, moistened into dough and then roasted, is the main food source.
+They typically cook their food by wrapping it in leaves and cooking it on hot rocks in a leaf bundle.

 Korowai hunters use specialized arrows for killing birds, fish, reptiles and humans.Paul Raffaele wrote in Smithsonian Magazine: “ Bailom shows me his arrows, each a yard-long shaft bound with vine to an arrowhead designed for a specific prey.
 Pig arrowheads, he says, are broad-bladed; those for birds, long and narrow.
 Fish arrowheads are pronged, while the arrowheads for humans are each a hand's span of cassowary bone with six or more barbs carved on each side—to ensure terrible damage when cut away from the victim's flesh.
 Dark bloodstains coat these arrowheads.
 [Source: Paul Raffaele, Smithsonian Magazine, September 2006 \=]